awesomemotive/easy-digital-downloads/readme.txt

 = 1.8.3.1: November 5, 2014 =

 * Fix: a bug that prevented EDD cron events from firing
+* Fix: incorrect display of negative amounts for EDD_Fees

 = 1.8.3: November 4, 2014 =